pauljickling/notes/terminal/bash-scripts.md

 # Bash Scripts

-The start of a bash script begins with `#!/bin/bash`
+The start of a bash script begins with `#!/bin/bash`.
+This is called the *shebang*, and it defines which program is run to interpret the script.

 `#` is used for comments.